 Living in an intentional community can be a deeply rewarding experience.
 Many people are realizing the shortcomings of consumer culture and are searching for a better way to live.
 Living at East Wind offers the opportunity to be your own boss and pursue work that truly interests you, to develop a deeper connection with the natural world, to share your day-to-day life with an extended family of like-minded people, and to be a part of a movement to create a better quality of life for everyone in your community.
 East Wind isn’t the place for everyone, but some of our current members consider moving to community to be one of the best decisions of their lives.
 If we desire something better than ‘the American dream’ for ourselves and for future generations, we must develop alternatives and set an example for others to follow.
 So take some advice from Mohandas Gandhi and “be the change you want to see in the world.”
 That’s what East Winders do every single day.
 Leading an autonomous life is an incredibly empowering experience.
 You will certainly be amazed as your innate potential reveals itself.

 Those interested in joining East Wind are welcome to inquire about arranging a visit.
 Contact us first at firstname.lastname@example.org, as dropping in unannounced is not accepted.
-After completing a three week visitor period, visitors can apply for either provisional membership or associate status at East Wind.
+After completing a three week visitor period, visitors can apply for either provisional membership at East Wind.
 Provisional membership is somewhat of a trial membership, and is a year-long process to becoming a full member.
 You can click here to read all legislation pertaining to membership and visitors.

 East Wind is self-governed through direct democracy.
 All members and visitors are welcome to participate in our political processes and speak in community meetings.
-However, visitors, provisional members (those during their first year of membership), and those with associate status are not granted a full vote.
+However, visitors and provisional members (those during their first year of membership) are not granted a full vote.
 All full members have an equal vote and equal access to utilize the established processes.
 Only full members can sign and pass petitions.

-After one year, provisional members are subject to a vote on their membership—if they receive a simple majority of yes votes, they are awarded full membership, full medical coverage, and a full vote in future ballots.
+After one year, provisional members are subject to a vote on full membership—if they receive a simple majority of yes votes, they are awarded full membership, full medical coverage, and a full vote in future ballots.
 However, if they receive a majority of no votes, they will be asked to either extend their provisional membership by six months before undergoing a second vote or to leave community.
 If this sounds like a lot of pressure, please keep in mind that the overwhelming majority of membership votes are in favor of the new member.
 This process is designed primarily to keep out individuals who do not do their fair share of work or make current members feel uncomfortable or unsafe.